Joelle and her family started their nanny share, by first looking for a family with a Nanny.

 It's important to schedule multiple interviews.
 After all, when it comes to raising your children, you can never be too sure.
 Some families schedule 3 interviews, one with the family, one with the nanny and then one altogether.
 There is not a one-size approach to this step.
 It's a personal preference for each family.
 Some Nanny Lane families interview once and just know, others need four-five interviews before they're sure.

 During the interview process, you should be open and honest about your needs, the hours you require, the parenting style you're looking for if you ever work late etc. It's better to not hold anything back.
 The more upfront you can be with a prospective family, the more likely you'll have a healthy and long-lasting relationship.

-5) Create a Family/Nanny Contract A contract high-lighting everything you discussed during the interviews is crucial.
+A nanny contract high-lighting everything you discussed during the interviews is crucial.
 This will ensure both families and nanny are in agreement with how the routine will work, what to do in the event of an emergency (someone has to work late and the schedule is thrown off) or whether it's how the two families will discuss salary changes.

-6) Have a 6-Month Touchpoint It's normal to have an adjustment period when you're first getting started in a Nanny Share, but by month six you should be in a comfortable routine.
-Because of this, it makes for a good time to have a touch point between the two families and your nanny to make sure everything in the Nanny Share contract is being followed or discuss any amendments.
+It's normal to have an adjustment period when you're first getting started in a nanny share, but by month six you should be in a comfortable routine.
+Because of this, it makes for a good time to have a touch point between the two families and your nanny to make sure everything in the nanny share contract is being followed or discuss any amendments.